peterstockwell/DMAP2/README.md

                      for each fragment or bin
 genloc_params.conf - parameters for identgeneloc to relate
-                     fragments/regions to genomic features
+                     fragments/regions to genomic features contam.fa - adaptor contaminant file as an example (it will be created by the mapping step anyhow)

 And parameter files for SRA examples: